BillJr99/Ursinus-CS374-Spring2021/_pages/Assignments/asmt-functional.md

 Alternatively, you can use a web-based IDE such as [repl.it](https://repl.it).

+When you run `scheme`, you'll be presented with an interpreter where you can write or paste code directly, or use the following command to load a file (here, called `myfile.scm`, from your current directory (from which you started scheme):

+`(load "myfile.scm")`

 ## Part 1: Warmup with Lambda Procedures

 Using `lambda`, define a procedure that computes a value on a line according to the classic formula: